 - To request a break, or to exit the testing room for any other reason, raise your hand for the TA and wait to be escorted out of the testing room.
 A palm vein scan will be taken when you leave, and again when you re-enter the testing room.
 The TA will resume the exam for you upon your return.
 The exam clock will not stop while you are on a scheduled or unscheduled break.

-- Exam data is encrypted and transferred electronically to your licensing board of nursing/regulatory body.
+- Exam data is encrypted and transferred electronically to your nursing regulatory body.
 Please refrain from asking the TA about exam content and/or results.
 If you have questions about the exam, please contact NCSBN.

 Grounds for Dismissal or Cancellation of Results